bump-sh/docs/src/_help/getting-started/upload-your-first-definition.md

 The very first step is to create your Bump.sh account.

-Two options are available: using your email address and creating a username, or through your GitHub account.
+Two options are available: using your email address, or through your GitHub account.

 ![](/images/help/signup.png)